mrdwab/2657-R-Functions/README.md

 1. `sample.size.R`

     >> Use to determine the desired sample size of a given population, or the confidence interval for a given population and sample.

+1. `stringseed.sampling.R`

+    >> The `stringseed.sampling()` function is designed as a batch sampling function that allows the user to specify any alphanumeric input as the seed per sample in the batch.

 ## Extras